Akshaydee/spring-boot-mongo-docker/README.md

 Maven is java based build tool to generate executable

-packages(jar, ear,war) for java based projects. which we need to learn
+packages(jar, ear,war) for java based projects. which we need to learn in depth

 ```bash
 mvn clean package